ybarnatan/bicycle-sharing-analysis/README.md

 For this project, I used Python

 📚 Data Source

-The current notebook was performed on 10% of the original dataset, shortening overall runtime, subsampling by `df.sample(frac=0.1, replace=False, random_state=1)`
+The current notebook was performed on 10% of the original dataset, shortening overall runtime, subsampling using `df.sample(frac=0.1, replace=False, random_state=1)`

 [Data](https://data.buenosaires.gob.ar/dataset/bicicletas-publicas)